View the famous Norwich Cathedral peregrine falcons.

 The Watch Point is open from 10.00am to 5.00pm every day from Friday 27 March until the end of June.
 Here the Hawk and Owl Trust are able to provide close-up views of the peregrines through some great telescopes.

 Visit the Cathedral Gift Shop for a selection of exclusive Norwich Cathedral Peregrine Falcon and bird watching products.
 Located within the Cathedral, the Gift Shop is open Monday to Saturday 9.15am – 5.00pm and Sunday 11.45am – 3.30pm.

 The Hawk and Owl Trust

 Founded in 1969 to help save the peregrine, the Hawk and Owl Trust is a national charity which now works for the conservation and appreciation of all wild birds of prey and their habitats – both in its nature reserves (such as Sculthorpe Moor Community Nature Reserve near Fakenham) and in partnership with others.
 Working with communities and other organisations, farmers, foresters and landowners, the Trust researches, restores and manages nesting, roosting and feeding habitats and encourages greater understanding and appreciation of these very special birds.

-You can find out more information on the Norwich Cathedral Peregrines by visit the Hawk and Owl Trust website
+You can find out more information on the Norwich Cathedral Peregrines by visiting the Hawk and Owl Trust website.